KyleHaynes/gnaf.r/README.md

 G-NAF is released on a quarterly basis and is available from [here](https://data.gov.au/dataset/ds-dga-19432f89-dc3a-4ef3-b943-5326ef1dbecc/details?q=G-NAF).

 ## Dependencies required for this package
-- R
 - Downloaded copy of G-NAF.
 Available from [here](https://data.gov.au/dataset/ds-dga-19432f89-dc3a-4ef3-b943-5326ef1dbecc/details?q=G-NAF).
-- Depending on function call used, RAM.
+- Depending on the function call used, RAM.
     * At least 32GB recommended to build the entire country (As of Feb 2020, the largest function call will result in 15.2M x 52 variables, ~10Gb RAM)
-    * Importing a single State can be as little as a few hundred Mbs.
+    * However, importing a single jurisdiction can be as little as a few hundred Mbs.

 ## Installation of the package